Baylor vs. Florida College Basketball Predictions & Picks - November 24

 Baylor vs. Florida Predictions & Picks: Spread, Total - November 24

-Friday's contest between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center is expected to be a close matchup, as our computer prediction projects a final score of 79-77, with Florida securing the victory.
+Friday's game features the Florida Gators (4-1) and the Baylor Bears (5-0) squaring off at Barclays Center in what is expected to be a competitive matchup, with a projected 79-77 win for Florida according to our computer prediction.
 Tipoff is at 5:30 PM ET on November 24.

-Based on our computer prediction, Florida projects to cover the 3.5-point spread in its matchup against Baylor.
-The over/under is currently listed at 157.5, and the two teams are projected to come in below that total.
+According to our computer prediction, Florida should cover the spread, which is currently listed at 3.5.
+The two sides are projected to go under the 157.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!